Roger Tatarian: Recognition

 Tatarian served as a Pulitzer Prize nomination juror in 1960, 1961, and 1985.
 Awards and honors included the Elijah Parrish Lovejoy Award, a special citation by Ohio University, and an honorary doctorate in law from Colby College in Maine in 1980.
 He was named a fellow of the Society of Professional Journalists-Sigma Delta Chi in 1972 and was among the first group inducted to the Hall of Fame of the society's New York chapter.

 Active retirement

 After his retirement from UPI, Tatarian returned to his hometown and joined the journalism faculty of California State University, Fresno.
 He also served as a writing coach and consultant to newspapers, notably the hometown Fresno Bee.
 He wrote a regular column for the paper and delivered commentary on local public television.
-He also served as advisor to various local and state governmental boards.
+He also served as advisor to various local and state governmental boards, and served on the board of White Ash Broadcasting, the community licensee for KVPR-FM, Valley Public Radio, the NPR affiliate for Central California.
 Tatarian was especially well known for reaching out to talented young news professionals with advice and encouragement.

 Tatarian wrote Day of Mourning, Day of Shame, a collection of essays published by Word Dancer Press.

 He and wife Eunice were married for 55 years until his death.
 Their only child, son Allan Tatarian (1941-2007), was a longtime Fresno radio personality, also known by the on-air name Allan Rogers.